 His parents sneaked a look at him, thinking he was just goofing off.
 But he was simply praying from a heart of overflowing gratitude.
-That simple encouraging prayer restored both their faith and their contentment.
-And they went on to reach many souls for Christ in that place.
+That simple encouraging prayer restored the parents’ faith and contentment.
+And they went on to touch many lives in that place.

 Contentment.
 It’s such a simple thing, and yet so hard to hold on to.

 What better life situation than that?
 We should be oozing contentment!
 But the problem is that contentment does not happen automatically.
-It takes cultivating, but we often lack the tools for it.
+It takes cultivating and we often lack the proper tools.

 So let’s unearth a few basic tools for cultivating deep abiding contentment!